Skip to content

 JWS

-The Pix module provides APIs to help you use the Pix dynamic QR Code.
+The Pix module provides APIs to help use the dynamic QR Code Pix.
 APIs are available for signing and checking JWS (JSON Web Signature).